Xink rerouter accepts messages from Microsoft 365, adds a signature, and returns messages back to Microsoft 365 tenant.

 So, it is a good idea to do some fine-tuning.

 First – the rule, Transport rule named “Xink-Auto-ReRouting-Catcher”.
-Office 365 allows building a rule with complex conditions.
+Microsoft 365 allows building a rule with complex conditions.
 And it is a good idea to alter the rule in a way to match only those senders who actually need rerouting.
 Or at least exclude those who don’t need it.
 Mail administrators are absolutely welcome to change match criterions, just remember to never remove “X-Xink-Handled: Yes” header exception, it is required to avoid mail loops.

 Second – Spam filter.
-Microsoft recommends adding all 3rd party service providers that work with Office 365 to domain’s SPF records.
+Microsoft recommends adding all 3rd party service providers that work with Microsoft 365 to domain’s SPF records.
 See how to do it.

 This can help to avoid Spam filter false positives.

 Also, you might want to enable DKIM support for some of your domains.
-Click here to see on how to do it.
+Click here to see how to do it.